Bike Touring in Ireland

 When to go

-The best weather is often in September, after kids go back to school
+The best weather is often in September, after kids go back

-in July and very pleasant warm conditions in January.
-Airfares to
+rather cool conditions in July and very pleasant warm conditions

-Ireland tend to high in the summer, but usually go down in September
+in January.
+Airfares to Ireland tend to high in the summer,

-and continue to fall throughout autumn and winter.
-July is the height
+autumn and winter.
+July is the height of tourist season, so

-of tourist season, so you may need to be a little less spontaneous
+you may need to be a little less spontaneous (completely against

 Airline Recommendations and Left Luggage

 Most major American air carriers serve Ireland.
-We usually travel
+We usually

-a large padded case, single bikes in large padded cases, as well as
+in large padded cases, as well as coupled bikes in stealth mode.

-coupled bikes in stealth mode.
-There are left-luggage facilities in
+There are left-luggage facilities in both Shannon

 Both Shannon and Dublin are also quite handy for simply riding out